 We compare Capture One vs. Lightroom on some of the key features that might make a difference to the picky photographer.
 Do you want to use the best RAW image editor and digital asset manager for your images?
 We have taken a closer look at two of the best options.
+Because Lightroom is bundled with Photoshop, you also need to compare some of the essential features between Capture One vs Photoshop, unless you want to pay for both subscriptions.

 Image editing has been a natural extension to the photography process since the dawn of photography itself.
 Before entering the digital era, photographers would spend hours developing film in the darkroom, then projecting it on photo paper, hoping they achieved the desired effects.